steven-msk/Soulbound/README.md

 4. Assign the ScriptableObject to an `Item`

 Example (custom tooltip to set the tooltip text to the current stack number):
+Developers: You can find a template tooltip creation snippet in Documentation/Snippets/CustomTooltipTemplate.

 ```csharp
 [CreateAssetMenu(menuName = "Test/CustomTooltip")]